ayusshs16/simon-says-2/README.md

 # Simon Says 2 🎮

 A modern, mobile-friendly version of the classic **Simon Says** memory game.
-This web-based game challenges players to remember and replicate an increasingly complex sequence of colors and sounds.
+This web-based game challenges players to remember and replicate an increasingly complex sequence of colors and sounds..

 ## 🚀 Live Demo